 The region also became known for growing maize to provide stock food.
 In the year to 30 June 2012, about 50,000 tonnes of maize were harvested – over a quarter of the total New Zealand crop.

 A government soil-fertility research station was set up at Rukuhia in 1946, and a hill-country research station at Whatawhata in 1949.
 Operating until 1967, the Rukuhia station developed drainage systems and fertilisers for Waikato peat lands.
-Whatawhata carried out animal breeding, soil fertility and agroforestry research to increase the productivity of North Island hill country farming.
-It is now owned by the Waikato-Tainui tribes and leased by AgResearch.
+Whatawhata carried out animal breeding, soil fertility and agriforestry research to increase the productivity of North Island hill-country farming.
+It is now owned by Waikato–Tainui and leased by AgResearch.

 In 1892 the state Waerenga Experimental Station was established at Te Kauwhata.
-It trialled exotic and fruit trees, then carried out horticultural research, focusing on viticulture from 1901.
+After trialling exotic and fruit trees it carried out horticultural research, then from 1901 focused on viticulture.
 In 1965, as Te Kauwhata Viticultural Research Station, it came under the control of Ruakura.
 It closed in 1992.

 The Livestock Improvement Corporation (LIC) traces its origins to 1909, when farmers’ groups began systematic herd testing.
 In 1951 the New Zealand Dairy Board opened a commercial artificial insemination centre at Newstead, east of Hamilton.
 This grew to include dairy improvement and national data management centres.
 In 1988 it became the Livestock Improvement Corporation.
 A user-owned cooperative since 2001, LIC provides services to the dairy, beef and deer industries.

-Waikato’s reputation for scientific research inspired the establishment of Waikato Innovation Park by the Waikato Institute of Technology (Wintec), the University of Waikato and AgResearch in 2004.
+Waikato’s reputation for scientific research inspired the establishment of Waikato Innovation Park by the Waikato Institute of Technology, the University of Waikato and AgResearch in 2004.
 The park, strategically located adjacent to Ruakura, brings together around 50 agritech and biotech businesses.

 Local agricultural and pastoral (A & P) associations were formed around the region, and the first Waikato A & P show took place at Cambridge in 1877.
 Shows alternated between Hamilton and Cambridge until 1892, when Hamilton’s Claudelands showgrounds became the venue.
 The shows promoted Waikato agriculture and business, and featured fairground entertainment.